Find answers to often-asked Physical Therapy Faculty Program questions

 Q. How often is the program offered?

-A. The Parkinson's Foundation launched the program with a pilot course in August 2016 and hosted two trainings during summer 2017.
-Stay tuned for 2018 training dates.
+A. The Parkinson's Foundation launched the program with a pilot course in August 2016 and hosted two trainings during summer 2017, 2018 & 2019.
+In 2020 we will be hosting three trainings during the summer.

 Q. What are the goals for physical therapy educators completing the program?